 Monday, October 7

-As Hurricane Milton approaches, it's important for students to understand more about these powerful storms and how they form.
-To help students prepare and learn, we're excited to share a free resource on Teachers Pay Teachers that covers key facts about hurricanes.
+During hurricane season, it's important for students to understand more about these powerful storms and how they form.

 • Where & how hurricanes form